Information for authors

 A) Journal paper:

 Smith, A. (1999) Title of the paper.
-Title of the journal in full, volume number, page range.
+Title of the journal in full, volume number, issue number if possible & page range.

 B) Book chapter: